gavinlyonsrepo/ERM19264_UC1609/README.md

 *SPI*

 Hardware and software SPI.
 Two different class constructors.
 User can pick the relevant constructor, see examples files.
-Hardware SPI is much faster but Software SPI allows for more flexible GPIO selection and easy to port to other MCU's.
-When running Software SPI it may be necessary on very high frequency MCU to change the UC1609_HIGHFREQ_DELAY define, It is a microsecond delay by default it is at 0.
+Hardware SPI is recommended, far faster and more reliable but Software SPI allows for more flexible GPIO selection and easier to port to other MCU' s.
+When running Software SPI it may be necessary on very high frequency MCU's to change the UC1609_HIGHFREQ_DELAY define, It is a microsecond delay by default it is at 0.

 *buffers*